juji-io/site/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions.md

 ![Another example of the chatbot providing the nearest branch's location with respect to the user's location](/assets/uploads/screen-shot-2020-05-12-at-11.51.09-pm.png "Another example of the chatbot providing the nearest branch's location with respect to the user's location")

 As shown in the screenshot above, not only can such an AI chatbot provide the nearest branch's location according to a user's response, but it can also remember and resume the original conversation flow after it finishes the Q&A flow.
-In fact, the best AI chatbots should always ***automatically*** handle such a side Q&A flow anywhere during a conversation and gracefully resume to its original task flow (e.g., the workflow of making a reservation).
+In fact, Juji chatbots ***automatically*** handle such a side Q&A flow anytime during a conversation and gracefully resume to their original task flow (e.g., the workflow of making a reservation).

 Such an extended Q&A flow is very powerful and can be used in many applications and domains.
 Below I share several more use cases.